 Pilot and Feasibility Studies is published continuously online-only.
 We encourage you to sign up to receive free email alerts to keep up to date with all of the latest articles by registering here.

-We are pleased to announce that Pilot and Feasibility Studies is accepting submissions for a new thematic series on pilot and feasibility studies from the implementation science and practice field.
+We are pleased to announce a new thematic series on pilot and feasibility studies from the implementation science and practice field.
 Guest edited by Professor PJ Naylor (University of Victoria, Canada) and Associate Professor Maureen C Ashe (The University of British Columbia, Canada), this series will include articles that help define and explore pilot or feasibility studies within implementation research.

 Aims and scope